 Duane is responsible for SunCommon’s marketing, internal business operations (finances, legal, IT, HR – that’s Happiness Resources, culture) and investor relations.
 He’s a social entrepreneur with an eclectic 35-year career in socially responsible business, campaign management, government service and community involvement.
 He moved his family from California in 1996 to Vermont where he worked as Chief of Stuff at Ben & Jerry’s for 12 years — getting to execute Ben Cohen’s creative vision.
 Committed to advancing values-led business models, he’s a member of the national Social Venture Network, Vermont Venture Network and Vermont Businesses for Social Responsibility.
 And he serves as a Director on the Boards of the HowardCenter and VPIRG.
 Duane lives in Essex with his wife of 23 years and their two teenaged sons, getting by on little sleep.

 James Moore, Co-President

 James manages all things solar at SunCommon — including design, sales, procurement and installation.
 Having dedicated his professional career to helping create a clean energy future, James has deep experience in energy policy, clean energy technology and government relations.
 He worked in Washington State, Connecticut, Florida, New Jersey, Washington DC, New Hampshire and New Mexico before moving to Vermont in 2004.
 James directed VPIRG’s Clean Energy Program and co-directed, with Duane, the successful VPIRG Energy project.
 Family and food are two of James’ favorite pastimes and he loves to disappear into the woods on his tele skis or head out for a hike or bike ride.
-James lives in Montpelier with his amazing wife Mia and their toddler son William.
+James lives in Montpelier with his amazing wife Mia and their two young sons, William and Oliver.
 Read more about James on our Blog!